 Perhaps I was just too tired to really enjoy it (not to mention the fact that I had a cold the whole second half of the trip that was culminating in a super runny nose and plenty of head congestion this morning).
 Perhaps it was because my right forearm was killing me so much from playing 12 rounds over the course of nine days.
 Whatever it was, it took me awhile to get into the round.

 The front side is very flat and pretty forgiving.
-The fairways are very wide, the greens are big.
+The fairways are very wide and the greens are big.
 There are some big nasty bunkers peppered around the holes, but they are not super hard to avoid if you are at all on your game.
 As long as you stay out of the bunkers and the desert areas, the course doesn’t have too much bite.
 The scenery is great with the red rocks and mountains in every direction.

 Then the back nine is where things get interesting.
 Holes 11-15 are where the memories are made at Sand Hollow.
 That’s what they tell you in the pro shop and it is certainly true.
 These holes are built along the edge of some dramatic red rock cliffs and formations, creating a spectacular setting for one of the best stretches of golf holes you’ll find anywhere.
-It culminates in the signature hole, #15, which is just a great looking hole along the edge of the hillside.
+It culminates in the signature par-3 15th hole, which is just a great looking hole along the edge of the hillside.
 Not much room for error here, so just enjoy the view and hope for the best!

 Once you get to holes 16-18, it gets a bit disappointing after playing such an incredible few holes.
 These holes are flat and wide open again with not too much drama.
 They are nice layouts, just a bit of a letdown after 11-15.
 My opinion is that without those most dramatic holes, this would be an average layout at best, benefiting only from its location in such a beautiful locale in the St. George area.